Tianshui Maijishan Airport

 Tianshui Maijishan Airport (IATA: THQ, ICAO: ZLTS), or Tianshui Air Base, is a dual-use military and civil airport serving the city of Tianshui in Gansu Province, China.
 It is located in Maiji District of Tianshui, 50 km from the tourist destination of Maijishan after which it is named.

 Originally a military airfield, it was converted in 2008 to a dual-use military and civil airport with an investment of 64 million yuan.
 The airport was opened to commercial flights on September 28, 2008.

-The airport, which is restricted between the two urban cores of the city, will be replaced by a new dual-use airport, to be located 20 km west, near Zhongliang Town.
+The airport, which is restricted between the two urban cores of the city, will be replaced by the new dual-use Tianshui Zhongliang Airport (天水中梁机场), to be located 20 km west, near Zhongliang Town.
 The new airport will measure 4 km2, and have a 3200 m runway.
-Construction of the new airport started on 26 September 2020.
+Construction of the new airport started on 26 September 2020, and it is expected to open by December 2026.

 Facilities

 Tianshui Airport has one runway that is 2800 m long and 45 m wide (class 3C), and a 2158 m2 terminal building.